AdrianUbedaTouati/AdrianUbedaTouati/README.md

 ## 👋 About me

-I’m an **early-career AI & software engineer** currently focused on building **chatbots with LLM agents** and connecting them to real tools (APIs, databases, automations).
+I’m an **early-career AI & software engineer** focused on building **chatbots with LLM agents** and connecting them to real tools (APIs, databases, automations).
-I like shipping practical projects, learning fast, and improving systems step by step.
+I enjoy learning from feedback and improving systems step by step.

 - 🧪 **Innovation Team @ One Million Bot**
+- 🧰 Previous experience in **Automation / RPA** at **Redarquia Digital**
 - 🎓 **M.Sc.
 AI Engineering (Université Paris 8)** — M2 in progress
 - 🗣️ Spanish (native) · French (native) · English (B1)